 Will I need time off to recover?

-This article was provided by Toothpick, the leading provider of online dentist appointments in the UK.
+This article was initially provided by Toothpick, a provider of online dentist appointments in the UK.